ihh/funkscene/README.md

 FunkScene provides a few macros to construct the staples of CYO fiction: passages of text _("scenes")_ with choices that lead to other scenes.

+This is not a full tutorial, but a quick-start guide for experienced JavaScript programmers.

 Scene functions
 ---------------